ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/index.md

 ## Other
 - No 'prepare' phase - you can register targets in a container after you start using it
-  - *Note - services which have already been used cannot yet be replaced, but high-performance mutable containers are on their way*
+  - *Note - services which have already been used cannot yet be replaced, but mutable containers are planned.
+In the meantime, you can use child containers to create new registrations which override those of another container*.
 - Extensible compiler framework
   - Expression tree compiler used by default
 - Extensible 'targets'